thi-truong/census-prep/01_welcome_tutorial.md

 `https://api.census.gov/data/2020/dec/dp?get=NAME&DP1_0001C&for=state:*&key=stringofcharactersandnumbers`
 2. Paste the link into your web browser, but do not press enter/go.
 3. Replace the last part after the equals sign in `key=stringofcharactersandnumbers` with your API key.
 4. Press enter/navigate to the address.
 You should be directed to plain text formatted data.
-Expand the accordion below to check.
-If it is the same, then congrats!
-You just pulled Census data with the API key.

 ### Check your work